| Home | Software | Example Cases | Contact | Bio |

 Software

-Aero Troll is a prototype graphical interface for academic aerodynamic analysis.
+Aero Troll (v0.3.0b) is a software tool with a graphical user interface for academic aerodynamic analysis.
 The goal of Aero Troll is to allow a user to describe and analyze simplified geometries with a set of aerodynamic analysis methods.
+The tool still has a way to go before this goal is fully realized.
 The tool supports education, academic aerodynamic analysis, the flight simulator community, and verification and validation efforts.
-The software was created to broaden my knowledge of software development and aerodynamic modeling.
-It is hoped that the tool can serve others in a similar manner.
-Currently the code interfaces with the higher order panel method PANAIR (A502) and work is underway to include other methods.
+Currently the code interfaces with the higher order panel method PANAIR (A502) and a 2D Reynolds Averaged Navier-Stokes (RANS) solver.
+Work is underway to extend Aero Troll further.

 Generate an Aero Troll Download Key